diffplug/gitfromscratch/manuscript/intro/init/init.md

 ## Init a new repository

-To take a folder and start tracking it, just right-click it and then `Git -> Create new`.
+To take a folder and start tracking its changes, just right-click it and then `Git -> Create new`.

 ![git init video](init.mp4)